rot256/research-dora/diet-mac-and-cheese/README.md

 - We then sample addition/multiplication gates uniformly at random.
 - The inputs of each gate are picked uniformly at random from all previously computed gate outputs.

-In a way this represents a worst-case: clauses do not share any structure and the number of addition/multiplication gatess may vary across the clauses in the disjunction.
-The prover picks clauses to execute uniformly at random from the set.

 ### Regenerating The Circuits

 First remove the old benchmark circuits / results: